next-book/dev-book/content/economy.md

 		</tr>
 	</tbody>
 </table>
-<p>So that all the pecuniary outgoes, excepting for washing and mending, which for the most part were done out of the house, and their bills have not yet been received⁠—and these are all and more than all the ways by which money necessarily goes out in this part of the world⁠—were</p>
+<p>So that all the pecuniary outgoes, excepting for washing and mending, which for the most part were done out of the house, and their bills have not yet been received—and these are all and more than all the ways by which money necessarily goes out in this part of the world—were</p>
 <table>
 	<tbody>
 		<tr>